lud77/lud77/README.md

 ## Hi there 👋

-- 💬 Ask me about neuro-symbolic AI
+- 💬 Ask me about neuro-symbolic AI and procgen!
 - 🌱 I’m currently learning MCP and german

 <!--